sstelfox/stelfox.net/content/notes/asterisk.md

 and Voice over Internet Protocol (VoIP) services.
 Its name comes from the asterisk symbol, “*”.

-NOTE: FreeSWITCH would be a much more solid replacement for asterisk and has support for interops with Linksys SPA3000 as well as ZRTP and SRTP support.
+NOTE: FreeSWITCH may be a solid replacement for asterisk as it has support for the Linksys SPA3000 as well as ZRTP and SRTP support.
 It might be wise to look into using kamailio as a front end SIP router though this doesn't seem to be necessary unless we want to start handling multi-thousands of calls concurrently.

 A [few][1] [references][2] for help when building FreeSWITCH.